spacetelescope/stpipe/docs/source/model_library.rst

    >>> filenames = list(library.map_function(get_model_name))

 ..
 NOTE::
-   `AbstractModelLibrary.map_function` does not require an open library and will handle opening, borrowing, shelving and closing for you.
+   `~stpipe.library.AbstractModelLibrary.map_function` does not require an open library and will handle opening, borrowing, shelving and closing for you.